-- (c) The configuration of the corium spreading surface (relevant to reduce downward heat flux to the concrete and hence reducing its ablation); - (d) Potential sequences for a wet reactor cavity (relevant to the risk of steam explosion); - (e) Functional criteria (e.g. timing, volume, automatic or manual actuation) for safety provisions needed for residual heat removal from the corium spreading surface (e.g. passive or active or a combination of both); - (f) The chemical composition of materials in the corium spreading surface (e.g. provisions to reduce the risk of recriticality or to facilitate the corium cooling).
+- (a) Analysed reactor vessel failure modes to support the strategy; - (b) Relevant operator actions to support the strategy; - (c) The configuration of the corium spreading surface (relevant to reduce downward heat flux to the concrete and hence reducing its ablation); - (d) Potential sequences for a wet reactor cavity (relevant to the risk of steam explosion); - (e) Functional criteria (e.g. timing, volume, automatic or manual actuation) for safety provisions needed for residual heat removal from the corium spreading surface (e.g. passive or active or a combination of both); - (f) The chemical composition of materials in the corium spreading surface (e.g. provisions to reduce the risk of recriticality or to facilitate the corium cooling).

-COLLECTION OF INFORMATION IMPORTANT TO SEVERE ACCIDENT ANALYSIS

-4.16.
-Requirement 19 of GSR Part 4 (Rev.1) [2] states that "Data on operational safety performance shall be collected and assessed."
-When the PSA team has developed a general understanding of the plant design and features that may influence severe accidents and releases of radioactive material, the quantitative data that are necessary to carry out the plant specific analysis should be collected and organized.
+COLLECTION OF INFORMATION IMPORTANT TO SEVERE ACCIDENT ANALYSIS understanding of the plant design, phenomena and features that may influence severe accidents and releases of radioactive material, the quantitative data that are necessary to carry out the plant specific analysis should be collected and organized.
 The data necessary for the PSA depend in part on the scope of the analyses and the nature of the computational tools.
 For example, the amount and type of input data collected may depend on the plant specific computer model used to calculate accident progression.
 Detailed architectural and construction data for the containment structure should be collected to develop plant specific model calculations of the containment performance if such calculations are required by the scope of the containment performance analysis.